Ecuador–Spain relations: Independence

 On 10 August 1809, Ecuador was the first country in Spanish America to declare independence soon after Napoleon’s invasion of Spain in 1808.
 The independence movement became known as the Luz de América.
 Immediately, the criollo rebels of Ecuador lacked the anticipated support for their cause and they returned power back to the crown authorities who became brutal and punished the rebels severely.

 In 1822, armies led by Simón Bolívar and Antonio José de Sucre arrived to Ecuador and fought Spanish troops at the Battle of Pichincha near Quito which secured Ecuador's independence.
 Ecuador soon became part of the Gran Colombia along with Colombia, Venezuela and Panama.
 Ecuador became an independent nation in May 1830.

 Post independence

-Ecuadoran President Guillermo Lasso and Spanish Prime Minister Pedro Sánchez in Madrid, 2021.

 In 1840, Ecuador and Spain established diplomatic relations with the signing of a Treaty of Peace and Friendship between both nations.
 In 1866, Ecuador declared war against Spain during the Chincha Islands War which also involved Bolivia, Chile and Peru.

 In 1936, Ecuadorian writer Demetrio Aguilera Malta (member of the Guayaquil Group) was in Spain when the Spanish Civil War broke out.
 Aguilera wrote about his experience during the war in his book titled Madrid: reportaje novelado de una retaguardia heroica.
 In May 1980, Spanish King Juan Carlos I paid an official visit to Ecuador, his first and only visit to the country.

+High-level visits

+Ecuadorian President Daniel Noboa and Spanish Prime Minister Pedro Sánchez in Madrid; January 2024.